 Professional Theatre Initiative (PTI)

-In recent years, theatres as varied as the Huntington Theatre Company, previously in residence at Boston University, as well as Company One Theatre, Olney Theatre Center, National Players, Potomac Theatre Project, Vineyard Playhouse, Boston Playwrights’ Theatre, Williamstown Theatre Festival, Actors’ Shakespeare Project, Pendragon Theatre, among others, have joined this initiative.
-Project-based interactions have been successfully forged with theatres such as the Guthrie Theater, Woolly Mammoth Theatre, Primary Stages, and the Arden Theatre.
-In 2012, School of Theatre Director Jim Petosa was named Artistic Director of PTI member New Repertory Theatre.
+In recent years, theaters as varied as the Huntington Theatre Company, previously in residence at Boston University, as well as Company One Theatre, Olney Theatre Center, National Players, Potomac Theatre Project, Vineyard Playhouse, Boston Playwrights’ Theatre, Williamstown Theatre Festival, Actors’ Shakespeare Project, Pendragon Theatre, among others, have joined this initiative.
+Project-based interactions have been successfully forged with theaters such as the Guthrie Theater, Woolly Mammoth Theatre, Primary Stages, and the Arden Theatre.

 Often, PTI member theatres provide professional opportunities in acting, directing, and design and/or career development opportunities through internships.
 In some cases, our interactions with these companies result in new play development and opportunities to conceive new approaches to existent works.